cajhin/capsicain/README.md

 The driver does nothing (just forwards all key events from the keyboard driver to the next higher driver) unless a client wants to hook into all keyboard events.
 The DLL is free and open source, the driver is free but closed source, sources available for $1000 (the guy wants to make some money from commercial projects).

+Note: Capsicain is a normal userspace app, which means you can simply start and stop it anytime.
+It also means it cannot talk to the keyboard driver directly, so it needs the Interception driver.
+This is an unavoidable complication, but I actually see it is a good thing: because it is not that easy, no normal application or game will do this - and this means that Capsicain is alway #1 in the keyboard processing chain.

 But but rootkit keylogger exposing all my sekrits?
 True that.
 I don't know the source, I don't know the guy, but I sniffed around a bit and decided to trust him.
-Well, everytime you run a binary with admin priviledges, it can do all this and more.
+Well, everytime you run a binary with admin privileges, it can do all this and more.

 ## Notes
 v1..12 was created in capsicain_interception repo.
 This was a non-VS project, now obsolete, except for the history.